-BWNR note: This is a tribute to a man that played the music of others for over 30 years for the joy of it – our father.
-The following article is the biography of the band as recalled by Rod Broyhill – the founder of The Country Wonders Band.
+BWNR note: This is a tribute to a man who played the music of others for over 30 years for the joy of it - our father.
+The following article is the biography of the band as recalled by Rod Broyhill - the founder of The Country Wonders Band.

 In the Beginning

 The Country Wonders Band originally formed around 1958 with three brothers-in-law: myself (Rod), Earl “Walt” Hackett (married my sister Ruth) and Carl “Todd” Hackett (married my sister Catherine).
 Before that the three of us and a friend, Dick “Rosie” Rosenkrans, would just have occasional jam sessions at one of our homes.
 It got so that we would get together and play music and party with close friends and family on Saturday nights at a different home each week.

 My sister Helen and her husband Herman were at one of these parties and mentioned that the DC Bar in Dakota City, NE wanted to have a band on New Year’s Eve of 1959-1960.
 Helen called Jack Harrell on the phone and he listened to us play some songs and asked us to come down.
 He had found out that there was a city cabaret ordinance that allowed live music in the local bars.
 We became the first band to play music in a bar in Dakota City.
 We were paid a total of $25 to split between the 3 of us.
 This left $1 which Ruth tore into 3 pieces and gave one to each of us.
 My 1/3 of a dollar shows the date and I still have it in my band scrap book.

 The Early Years